Vaguery/tablecloth/README.md

 We also have a collection of _boxes_.
 Each box is a rectangle, and is defined by three values, its `left` (edge position on the `x` axis), its `width`, and its `height`.
 Any given box is defined by these three values, and you're welcome to think of them as a tuple, or three attributes of an object, or as a map, or whatever you like.

-Imagine that we place the boxes on the table, in the `x` position stated by each one's `left` specification, and then we crouch down and peer across the table.
+Imagine that we place all the boxes on the table, in the `x` position stated by each one's `left` specification.
+Boxes can overlap as needed; we just place one in front of the other.

+Then we crouch down and peer across the table.
 We will see a _skyline_.
 That is, for every `x` position on the table, there are one or more _tallest_ boxes.
 If we trace along the top of the tallest box for all values of `x`, there is one particular `y` value (which may be 0.0, where no box is sitting).
 Taken together, these `y` values for each `x` ≥ 0 define the _skyline function_ for a specified set of boxes.

 There are a few things I'd like to do here as part of the _kata_: